Abando/esupa/README.rst

 Usage
 -----

-You must set up a registration and authenticiation application (I use python3-oneall_).
+You must set up a registration and authenticiation application.
+Just ``django.contrib.auth`` does the job, but I use python3-oneall_.

 Then use the Django Administration panel to create a new Event.
 Make sure to set its date in the future.